4. Operators

 4.4.4.
 Removing

-In order to remove specific value(s) from an array (and if push and pop is not appropriate) use the subtraction (-) operator to remove based on value (all value matched will be removed) and unset() to remove based on a specific key (index) or slice.
+to remove based on a specific key (index) or slice.
 The subtraction operator supports both single items and arrays (where all values will be removed).
-The array will not be re-indexed (for that use the slice operator ($var = $var[:]).
+The array will not be re-indexed (for that use the slice operator ($var = $var[:]

 echo ["foo", 5] - 5; // [0=>"foo"]